MellyFinnese/AI-BOM-Inspector/README.md

 - Ingest existing SBOMs (`--sbom-file`) and export CycloneDX or SPDX alongside AI-BOM extensions
 - Gather AI model metadata from JSON or explicit Hugging Face IDs (bring your own JSON or HF IDs; no automatic pipeline discovery)
 - Apply heuristics for pins, stale models, license posture (permissive vs copyleft vs proprietary vs unknown), and optional CVE lookups via OSV
-- Emit JSON, Markdown, HTML, CycloneDX, or SPDX reports with risk breakdowns plus a stub AI summary you can replace with your own LLM integration
+- Emit JSON, Markdown, HTML, CycloneDX, or SPDX reports with risk breakdowns driven by explainable heuristics; include an optional AI-summary hook (disabled by default) you can swap in with your own LLM integration
 - Contact firmware research context from [Shadow-UEFI-Intel](https://github.com/MellyFinnese/Shadow-UEFI-Intel) by default to ground dependency analysis (disable with `--skip-shadow-uefi-intel`)

+The default reports only use the deterministic heuristics listed below; the "AI summary" field is a stubbed, human-readable placeholder so teams can wire in their own LLM if desired without expecting hosted inference out of the box.

 ## Installation
 - **From PyPI (once published):** `pip install aibom-inspector`